Capras/Competencies/competencies.md

 - [ ] Knowledge on how to traverse the DOM for element handles

-- [ ] Know how to structure native JavaScript classes (OOP, Pub/Sub) using prototype or object literal statements - *See 4 ways of creating objects in JS:*
+- [ ] Know how to structure native JavaScript classes (OOP, Pub/Sub) using prototype or object literal statements

 ##### AJAX